Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution: Preliminaries

 \subsection{Homogeneity Attack (HA)}

-Before we introduce HA, we first present two definitions required for understanding HA.
+Before we introduce HA, we first present two definitions necessary for understanding HA.
 The first is \emph{quasi-identifiers} (QIDs) \citep{dalenius1986finding}.
-QIDs are not unique identifiers (e.g., social security numbers) but contain identifying information that is sufficiently correlated with an individual and may lead to a unique identifier after being combined with other QIDs.
+QIDs are not unique identifiers (e.g., social security numbers) but contain identifiable information that is sufficiently correlated with an individual and may lead to a unique identifier after being combined with other QIDs.
 Demographic attributes, such as age, race, gender, and geographical information, are regarded as QIDs.
 Adversaries often have exogenous knowledge of QIDs.
 The second is \emph{sensitive attributes}.
-Sensitive attributes are attributes that contain sensitive information of individuals, such as income, medical history, criminal records, etc. These sensitive attributes are often of interest to adversaries who may launch different types of attack on released data to disclose their values.
-We refer to this type of privacy risk (DR) as the disclosure risk in this discussion.
+Sensitive attributes are attributes that contain sensitive information about individuals, such as income, medical history, criminal records, etc. These sensitive attributes are often of interest to adversaries who may launch different types of attacks on released information to disclose their values.
+We refer to this type of privacy risk as the disclosure risk (DR) in this work.

-HA describes a very intuitive type of privacy attack, where all the values for a sensitive attribute within a set of multiple records are identical.
-Figure \ref{fig:HA} depicts a simple HA example.
-The data contains 12 anonymized individual records with information completely removed on ``Nationality'' and coarsened on ``Zip Code'' and ``Age''. ``Zip Code'' and ``Age'' can be regarded as QIDs and ``Condition'' is a sensitive attribute the information of which

-is accurately presented in the data.
-After the anonymization, records 1 to 4 share the same set of QIDs, so do records 5 to 8, and records 9 to 12.
-This data is an example of $4$-anonymity\footnote{$k$-anonymity describes the case where each person contained in a dataset cannot be distinguished from at least $k-1$ other individuals whose information also appears in the data \citep{sweeney2002k}.}.
-In the last group, all records (9 to 12) also share the same value on ``Condition''.
-Suppose an adversary wants to learn the medical condition of his target who lives in the area with zip code 130** and is aged between 30 and 39.
-Despite the anonymization of the dataset, the adversary still knows that his target has cancer via the HA.
+HA occurs where the values on a sensitive attribute are identical for a set of multiple records.
+Table \ref{tab:HA} presents an example on a FD dataset subject to HA.
+The data contains 12 individual records ``race'' and ``age'' can be regarded as QIDs while ``medical condition'' is a sensitive attribute the information about which is accurately presented in the data.
+Records 1 to 4 share the same set of QIDs, so do records 5 to 8, and records 9 to 12, respectively.
+The group containing records 9 to 12 are also \emph{homogeneous} on ``medical condition''.
+Suppose an adversary knows his/her target is in the dataset and wants to learn the medical condition of the target who is white and aged $\ge50$ years old.
+Despite the lack of knowledge on which record from 9 to 12 is his/her target, he/she still learns that the target has diabetes via HA.

-In general, datasets that already satisfy $k$-anonymity may be still subject to HA.
-The fact that $k$-anonymity is still vulnerable to HA motivated new privacy models that are not subject to HA, such as $\ell$-diversity that describes the case where there are at least $l>1$ values for the sensitive attribute in a set of records whose PIDs are the same \citep{machanavajjhala2007diversity}.